Last updated: 18 Dec 2013 Update History

 Report Status: Archived

 Report Pages: 118

 In this report we provide overviews of Telstra, Optus and Vodafone, with analysis by BuddeComm, commentary, including statistics in tabular and easy-to-read chart formats.

 The 2nd Tier Telcos are covered in a separate report - Australia - Telco Company Profiles - 2nd Tier

-Optus also offers a full range of communications services that include cloud, mobile, national and long-distance services, local and international telephony, business network services, broadband, satellite and wholesale services.
-Digital media services are a new service offered in 2012, while subscription TV is still offered on cable and by satellite.
+Optus provides a range of communications services that include mobile, national and long-distance services, local and international telephony, business network services, internet and satellite services, subscription TV and digital media services.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 For more details, please see:

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.